Arpx17/Biometric-Palmprint-Authentication/README.md

 - prefix c_90 means clockwise rotation by 90 degree
 - prefix cc_90 means counter-clockwise rotation by 90 degree
 - prefix _180 means 180 degree rotation
 - Images of a user is stored into 3 folders inside the user_X folder .
 Positive for real images , Negative for fake images , Anchor for reference input images .
-This step will be done automatically by the running the code
+This step will be done automatically by running the code